Hancock County Saves

 BASIC BUDGETING CLASSES

-If you are looking for a starting point to create and stick to a monthly budget and spending plan, Basic Budgeting Classes are scheduled for 2016.
-The 90 minute classes will help give you perspective and guidance on developing your personal spending plan.
+If you are looking for a starting point for managing your monthly expenses or reaching and setting a savings goal, Basic Budgeting Classes are available for 2017.
+The 90 minute workshop will help give you perspective and guidance on developing your personal spending plan and follow up appointments will help you stick to the plan.

 WHY JOIN HANCOCK SAVES?